xadam1/rpsGame/README.md

-# rpsGame
+# Rock-Paper-Scissors Game
-This is very simple Rock-Paper-Scissors text based game.
+This is very simple RPS text based game.
 It's also kind of 'RPG', you are leveling your combat strength on each 'weapon' _(rock, paper, scissors)_ and fighting enemies.

 ### Player
 You as a player have